 The role of the property investor

 Interpreting these outcomes through an investor’s lens, an innovative means of investing in property appears to offer an ideal solution.
-The government is addressing the need to build more homes, making investing into property an option that aligns to these needs.
+The government is addressing the need to build more homes, making investing in property an option that aligns with these needs.

 The 2017 Housing white paper also suggests a general focus on increasing the number of homes being built in the North East.
 This should pique the interest of institutional and professional investors who have previously focused on Greater London.

-What’s more, investors have increasing opportunity to invest directly into residential property developments.
+What’s more, investors have increasing opportunities to invest directly in residential property developments.
 This provides a means of supporting the needs of the economy and smaller builders to deliver the homes required without reliance on Government investment (and with the potential for an appealing financial return).
 This combination should give investors greater confidence to invest in smaller builders and the work they're doing.

 In addition to this, equity crowdfunding is an investment option that is increasingly popular.
 Platforms are emerging that enable the principles of crowdfunding – many investors, some investing very small sums – to translate to property.